 Maria Nash, her solicitor Gerald Shamash, and residents from Barnet outside the High Court

 Sitting in court before the hearing began, Mrs Angry fell into conversation with the agency journalist sitting next to her.
 What did Mrs Angry think about the case for the challenge of One Barnet, she was asked?
+She replied with a few points she thought were supported the case for the claimant.
 At the lunch adjournment the journalist said: all those points you predicted - the judge mentioned them all.
-Yes, said Mrs Angry, greatly to her own surprise: and so he did ...
+Yes, said Mrs Angry, greatly to her own surprise: and so he did ... but how, in the end, would these weigh in the balance of evidence?

-And this was the direction, in essence, followed by today's opening presentation of the Judicial Review: a lengthy attempt by Judge Underhill, in his probing and teasing out of the case presented by Nigel Giffin QC, counsel for Maria Nash, to establish any proof of any meaningful act of consultation by Barnet Council in regard to the massive outsourcing programme.
+Today's opening presentation of the Judicial Review in effect, was a lengthy attempt by Judge Underhill, in his probing and teasing out of the case presented by Nigel Giffin QC, counsel for Maria Nash, to establish any proof of any meaningful act of consultation by Barnet Council in regard to the massive outsourcing programme.

 The courtroom was packed with residents keen to watch the hearing, a press contingent, and three Barnet bloggers, Mrs Angry, Mr Reasonable and Mr Mustard, sighing in their seats as the overly familiar evidence was unrolled.